Darker/NXLIB/README.md

 -----

 Found a bug?
-Create an issue here on GitHub describing well the problem and adding some additonal info as the compiler you are using or your OS.
+Create an issue here on GitHub describing well the problem and adding some additonal info as the compiler you are using and your OS.

 Contributing:
 -------------

 Want to contribute?
 Open a pull request.
-Every contribution must be licensed under the terms of the GNU General Public License v2.
+Every contribution must be licensed under the terms of the GNU General Public License v2 or later.